Improve how you meet this standard

 Practices like sending interview questions in advance and providing training on equality, diversity, and inclusion to interview panels are effective.
 Evidence suggests that overseas social workers often lack support when starting their new role.
 Give practitioners time to become accustomed to their new professional, cultural, and geographical surroundings before assigning a full caseload to support this transition.

-Valuable insights and tips on supporting international social workers entering the workforce from the British Association of Social Workers (BASW) includes:
+Valuable insights and tips on supporting international social workers entering the workforce from the British Association of Social Workers (BASW) include:

 These approaches to recruitment can significantly improve the effectiveness and sustainability of the social work and social care professions.